Slack’s big redesign aims to turn newbies into power users

 We want to make sure that we give the best experience we can for all these people who are in really difficult situations.”

 Slack being Slack, the people responsible for the redesign created it by collaborating in their own service, sometimes trying working prototypes of changes on for size.
 And for the first time, they created shared channels and invited in real customers to help shape the new version.
 Around 100 members of the company’s Champion Network—an advisory board of savvy users—participated in one such channel.
-Since helping Slack neophytes was a primary goal, a separate group of about 60 less expert users had their say in another shared channel .
+Since helping Slack neophytes was a primary goal, a separate group of about 60 less expert users had their say in another shared channel.

 As Slack was getting ready to release its redesign, the coronavirus pandemic brought unexpected urgency to its simplification goals.
 According to Yehoshua, the company has seen a bump in inquiries from organizations that are new to Slack and have suddenly found themselves telling their workforces to work from home.
 “We want to make sure that we give the best experience we can for all these people who are in really difficult situations trying to figure out how to stay productive,” she says.